You have 3 main options for feeding your baby:

 - Bottle feeding

-For many reasons, there is not one way that suits everyone when it comes to feeding babies.
+For many reasons, there are different approaches when it comes to feeding babies.
 Our MCH nurses understand this and want to help you raise a happy and healthy baby.

 Don't forget that your First Time Parent Group is a great forum to talk to other parents and share ideas!

 Breastfeeding is highly recommended (if possible).
-If you're have trouble with breastfeeding or you have questions, you can:
+If you're having trouble with breastfeeding or you have questions, you can:

 - get help from Council